-The Roll Call caused a storm, as it depicted weary and ragged British soldiers in the Crimea which struck a chord with everyone in Britain at that time.
+With her painting 'The Roll Call', exhibited at the Royal Academy in 1874, Elizabeth Southendon Thompson (1846-1933) caused a storm.
+She depicted weary and ragged British soldiers in the Crimea, striking a chord with everyone in Britain at that time.
 The picture was so popular that a policeman had to be stationed outside the Academy to control the large crowd that wished to see it.
-Queen Victoria expressed a desire to own it and the artist had to paint a second copy for the person who had originally commissioned the painting.
+Queen Victoria expressed a desire to own it, and the artist had to paint a second copy for the person who had originally commissioned the painting.